Lucio Silla

 Lucio Silla ([ˈluːtʃo ˈsilla]), K. 135, is an Italian opera seria in three acts composed by Wolfgang Amadeus Mozart at the age of 16.
 The libretto was written by Giovanni de Gamerra, revised by Pietro Metastasio.

 It was first performed on 26 December 1772 at the Teatro Regio Ducale in Milan and was regarded as "a moderate success".

 Handel's opera Silla (1713) covered the same subject.
 Other operas with the same title were also composed by Leonardo Vinci (1723), Pasquale Anfossi (1774), and Johann Christian Bach (1776).

 Performance history

 Lucio Silla premiered on 26 December 1772 in Milan at the Teatro Regio Ducale.
 Its UK premiere was produced by Camden Town Hall in London in 1967.
 Its US premiere followed in 1968 with a performance in Baltimore.

 Among other performances, Lucio Silla was given by the Santa Fe Opera in 2005 and in Warsaw in 2011 and by The Classical Opera Company in London in 2012.
-In 2013 the Gran Teatre del Liceu produced the opera in Barcelona and it was performed at both the Mozartwoche Salzburg and Salzburg Festival Lucio Silla was staged at Madrid's Teatro Real in 2017 as part of the program for its bicentennial celebration.
+In 2013 the Gran Teatre del Liceu produced the opera in Barcelona and it was performed at both the Mozartwoche Salzburg and Salzburg Festival.
+Chicago Opera Theater presented the piece in 2015 at the Harris Theater for Music and Dance under the direction of then-General Director Andreas Mitisek.
+Lucio Silla was staged at Madrid's Teatro Real in 2017 as part of the program for its bicentennial celebration.
 In November 2017, La Monnaie in Belgium produced and performed the opera in a contemporary setting.